WebAssembly/spec/proposals/gc/Overview.md

 * It allows more choice in producers' use of RTT information, including making it optional (post-MVP), in accordance with the pay-as-you-go principle: for example, structs that are not involved in any casts do not need to pay the overhead of carrying runtime type information (depending on specifics of the GC implementation strategy).
 Some languages may never need to introduce any RTTs at all.

-* Most importantly, making RTTs explicit separates the concerns of casting from Wasm-level polymorphism, i.e., [type parameters and fields](#type-paraemters-and-fields).
+* Most importantly, making RTTs explicit separates the concerns of casting from Wasm-level polymorphism, i.e., [type parameters](Post-MVP.md#type-parameters).
 Type parameters can thus be treated as purely a validation artifact with no bearing on runtime.
 This property, known as parametricity, drastically simplifies the implementation of such type parameterisation and avoids the substantial hidden costs of reified generics that would otherwise hvae to be paid for every single use of type parameters (short of non-trivial cross-procedural dataflow analysis in the engine).

 ## Future Extensions